leonv024/AESMessage_API/README.md

  The API works with both GET and POST.
 However, using GET is HIGHLY INSECURE and should not be used other than for testing only.

  Example using GET: <https://aesmessage.com/api_v1.py?option=encrypt&text=hello%20world&passwd=foo>

+## Please note there 's a rate-limit.
+You cannot encrypt big of texts or make a excessive amount of requests in a short time period.